DigiKrafting/blender_addon_zbrushcore/README.md

 # IMPORTANT USAGE NOTES

 \* Make sure you have a saved .blend file before using the auto import/export features, then saving before import/export is then not required.
-The addon needs the file location to know where to create the export and textures folder used for import/export of the files.
+The addon needs the file location to know where to create the export folder used for import/export of the files.

 - File Naming Convention